Here at FiveRivers, environmental protection is at the heart of what we do – it’s in our nature.

 Hedges are translocated, or transplanted, much in the same way as trees are moved.
 Their survival at the receptor site post-translocation depends on good aftercare.
 We can also advise on your next steps and provide a full aftercare services.Talk to an expert

-A major benefit of translocation services is that trees and hedgerows are given a second chance of life – take, for example, a young tree which may have been prone to disease in its original location, or a protected specimen which may have possibly been lost during a housing development.
-Translocation allows us to preserve the ecological value of a habitat site, instead of losing vital genetic and biological diversity that is declining all over the world.Talk to an expert
+A major benefit of hedgerow and tree translocation services is that trees and hedgerows are given a second chance of life – take, for example, a young tree which may have been prone to disease in its original location, or a protected specimen which may have possibly been lost during a housing development.
+Hedgerow and tree translocation allows us to preserve the ecological value of a habitat site, instead of losing vital genetic and biological diversity that is declining all over the world.Talk to an expert